RuchiSharma20/meanmedianimputeunivariante/README.md

 # mean median impute univariante
 We are going to use the Titanic toy dataset to perform mean median impute univariate on the dataset.
-Certainly!
-Here's a sample README.md description for your GitHub repository:

 ---